render-examples/rails-6/README.md

 ## Deployment on Render

-Fork the repo and use the button below to deploy this app with one click.
+Fork the repo and use the button below to deploy this app one click.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)